 - This is one of three tests given to The Mighty Thor in the arc leading up to "The Reigning".
 He passes it handily, proving that he's not just Dumb Muscle.

 - During the Plunder Island arc in Thumble Theater, Popeye learns the gender of Alice the goon when, just as he's about to finish the fight, a smaller goon runs up and cries out, "Mama!"

-- The Thing in Fantastic Four has one time aliens took his courage and he had to face a "monster".
-Trying to creep up on it and get the advantage of surprise, he finds out it was only trying to protect its child...and impresses the aliens by showing compassion.
+- The Thing in Fantastic Four faced this when a cosmic entity suppressed the elements of the Fantastic Four's personalities that supposedly made them effective (Mr. Fantastic's genius, Invisible Woman's compassion, The Human Torch's decisiveness, The Thing's courage) and he had to face a "monster".
+Trying to creep up on it and get the advantage of surprise, he finds out it was only trying to protect its child...and impresses the entity by showing compassion.

 - Aliens: The theme of the film is mother vs. mother.
 (Ripley vs. the Alien Queen.)